Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: Ablations

+In this subsection, we perform a detailed hyperparameter study on the number of prediction heads $M$ across various metrics.
+We see that our choice of $M=10$ generally gives the lowest MSE (\cref{fig:Manalysis_mse}), n-MeRCI (\cref{fig:Manalysis_nmerci}) and number of FLOPs (\cref{fig:Manalysis_flops}) for various FNO channel widths on in-domain and varying OOD tasks.

-\section{Diversity Regularization Ablations}
+\subsection{Diversity Regularization Ablations}

-In our proposed \method, we solve the optimization problem in \cref{eq:optimization}.
-We test different regularizations in the second term of \cref{eq:optimization} to enforce diversity in the last layer heads of \method: maximize the $L_2$ loss between {\bf (a)} the weights of each head (ours), {\bf (b)} the OOD predictions of each head, and {\bf (c)} the gradients with respect to each head.
+We test different regularizations in the second term of \cref{eq:optimization_app} to enforce diversity in the last layer heads of \method: maximize the $L_2$ loss between {\bf (a)} the weights of each head (ours), {\bf (b)} the OOD predictions of each head, and {\bf (c)} the gradients with respect to each head.
 For {\bf (b)} and {\bf (c)}, we try two variants: the $L_2$ between the respective quantities after standardizing them to have mean 0 and variance 1, and without standardization.
 Note that {\bf (b)} requires access to a set of OOD inputs without corresponding target outputs.
-Figures \ref{fig:divablation_heat_mse} -\ref{fig:divablation_heat_nmerci} show that the proposed diversity measure results in best MSE and n-MeRCI performance across all OOD shifts.
+Figures \ref{fig:divablation_heat_mse}-\ref{fig:divablation_heat_nmerci} show that the proposed diversity measure results in best MSE and n-MeRCI performance across all OOD shifts.
 Regularizations that directly diversify the outputs or gradients are also sensitive to the regularization strength and require a careful trade-off between the prediction loss and regularization penalty.
-Proposed regularization is more robust to the hyperparameter and monotonically improves the performance for reasonable values of regularization strength.
+Our proposed regularization is more robust to the diversity hyperparameter $\lambda_{\text{diverse}}$, and monotonically improves the performance for reasonable values of this regularization strength.

+The MSE (\cref{fig:div_regstrength_heat_mse}) and especially the n-MeRCI metric (\cref{fig:div_regstrength_heat_nemerci}) monotonically improve (decrease) as a function of $\lambda_{\text{diverse}}$ with larger values of this regularization strength $\approx 10$ being favorable.
+These figures also show that without diversity regularization, i.e., $\lambda_{\text{diverse}} = 0$, there is a large gap in performance between \method and \ensemblenomethod, which is closed with larger $\lambda_{\text{diverse}}$.